Coderinsightmaven/professional-readme-generator/README.md

 ## Description

-This project makes it so that when you enter an input it formats and put the data in the correct spot for a clean and organized readme file.
+This project makes it so that when you answer a question it will put it in the proper place.
+It also formats everything for a clean and organized readme file.

 ## Installation